kirkpatrickprice/windows-audit-scripts/README.md

 This script is used by KirkpatrickPrice auditors to collect information from Windows hosts.
 Unlike many other tools out there, the approach used in this script is "keep it lite":
 * Use only commands that are already built into the operating system -- no installer, no custom libraries
-* Built on PowerShell versions that comes standard with recent Windows operating systems
+* Built on PowerShell versions that come standard with recent Windows operating systems
 * Minimal real-time analysis -- we collect data for off-line analysis and don't report findings during data collection.
 This keeps the dependencies to a minimum and the logic simple, especially important for running the script on production machines.

 ## Critical dependencies ##